broken/napi-wrapper-gen/README.md

 * ant
 * antlr

 * create a shortlink to your files to convert.
-Example: ln -s ../soulsifter/src/soulsifter resources
+Example: `ln -s ../sse/be/src resources`

 Dislaimer Section